AdobeDocs/campaign-classic.en/help/workflow/using/monitoring-workflow-execution.md

 A use case on how to create a workflow that lets you monitor the status of a set of workflows that are "paused", "stopped" or "with errors" is also available in [this section](supervising-workflows.md#supervising-workflows).

-Additionnally, administrators of the instance can use the **Audit trail** to check activities and last modifications done to workflows, the state of your workflows.
+Additionally, administrators of the instance can use the **Audit trail** to check activities and last modifications done to workflows, the state of your workflows.
 For more on this, refer to [Campaign Classic v7 Production Guide](../../production/using/audit-trail.md).

 Additional ways of monitoring the different Campaign processes are presented in [Campaign Classic v7 Production Guide](../../production/using/monitoring-guidelines.md).